ansys/pyansys-dev-guide/doc/source/getting-started/abbr.rst

 Domain name system: A hierarchical and distributed naming system for computers, services, and other resources on the internet or other Internet Protocol (IP) networks.
-Just like a telephone directory translates names to phone numbers, DNS translates domain names into IP addresses, which are numerical labels assigned to every device connected to a computer network that uses the Internet Protocol for communication.
+Just like a telephone directory translates names to phone numbers, DNS translates domain names to IP addresses, which are numerical labels assigned to every device connected to a computer network that uses the Internet Protocol for communication.

 **DPF**